 Spicy Thanksgiving sides to heat up your holiday

-Integrating a touch of spice into your Thanksgiving menu is a simple yet effective way to add a burst of flavor and excitement to the holiday festivities.
+Incorporating a touch of spice into your Thanksgiving menu is a great way to add flavor and excitement to the holiday meal.
+By adding a bit of heat, you can elevate traditional side dishes, giving them a new twist that will delight your guests.

 Incorporating spicy foods into your Thanksgiving meal